brianm998/starry_timelapse_airplane_remover/README.md

 https://github.com/brianm998/nighttime_timelapse_airplane_remover/releases

-Two packages are available for installation, both called 'ntar'.
+Two packages are available for installation, the command line application is called 'star', the gui application is called Star.app.

-One is for the command line, the other is a graphical application which is a super set of the command line app.

 One or both can be installed.